 - 83% of women and girls in Kenya report one or more episodes of physical abuse in childhood

-75% of Kenyan women report having suffered from gender-based domestic violence in the homestead.
+- 75% of women Kenyan report havinge suffered from gender-based domestic violence in the homestead.

-Nazarene Compassionate Organization (NCO) of Kenya and the Servant Forge Foundation (SF), an affiliate organization of Strategic Applications International (SAI), in partnership with the UNICEF and International Rescue Committee (IRC) as part of our continued effort to address the famine are developing the Kenya Gender Based Violence Partnership to respond to the pandemic of gender-based violence (GBV) in East Africa.
+Nazarene Compassionate Organization (NCO) of Kenya, Tough Angels, Servant Forge (SF), Strategic Applications International (SAI), UNICEF and IRC are working together as part of our continued effort to address the famine are developing the Kenya Gender Based Violence Partnership to respond to the pandemic of gender-based violence (GBV) in East Africa.

 The Kenya GBV Partnership will build its initiative around five pillars that focus on integrated service delivery and sustainable agriculture.
-These five components focus on survivor counseling, strengthening families, and improving community support and response to GBV.
+These five components focus on victim counseling, strengthening families and improving community support and response to GBV.

 Training will address how community institutions (e.g. churches and schools) can support a no tolerance stance on GBV.

-Counseling services will be provided to survivors of GBV.
+Counseling services will be provided to victims of GBV.

-A GBV Resource Center will deliver a package of integrated services to include: crisis counseling, access to medical services, access to legal council, child support, and post crisis support for employment and survival.
+A GBV Resource Center will deliver a package of integrated services to include crisis counseling, access to medical services, access to law enforcement, child support, and post crisis support for employment and survival.